BKimMD/Opioid-Manager/README.md

 mail out letters if overdue

 >   1. Opens VSSC report website (see Notes) so that a comma separated
->   file filtered for a given provider and opioid therapy type can be saved.
+>   file filtered for a given provider and opioid therapy type can be generated.

 >   2. After selecting saved CSV file, program reads list of patient names
 >   in a csv file and determines whether to skip patient based on dates last